valentinkm/AdversarialSimulation/README.md

     ```
     This command will run the individual studies (study 1 & study 2) as well as the "joint" study (study 3) and save the results in the `results_replic/` directory.
 The default number of replications is set to 2 for each study.

-5. Additional Information: The R environment for the simulation is also managed using `renv` [@kevin_renv_2024], and the exact package versions are recorded in the `VK/simulation/renv.lock` file.
+5. Additional Information: The R environment for the simulation is also managed using `renv`, and the exact package versions are recorded in the `VK/simulation/renv.lock` file.

 ## Preregistration